-Lafayette College Diversity Statement Lafayette College is committed to creating a diverse community: one that is inclusive and responsive, and is supportive of each and all of its faculty, students, and staff.
+Lafavette College Diversity Statement

+Lafayette College is committed to creating a diverse community: one that is inclusive and responsive, and is supportive of each and all of its faculty, students, and staff.
 The College seeks to promote diversity in its many manifestations.
 These include but are not limited to race, ethnicity, socioeconomic status, gender, gender identity, sexual orientation, religion, disability, and place of origin.

 The College recognizes that we live in an increasingly interconnected, globalized world, and that students benefit from learning in educational and social contexts in which there are participants from all manner of backgrounds.
 The goal is to encourage students to consider diverse experiences and perspectives throughout their lives.
 All members of the College community share a responsibility for creating, maintaining, and developing a learning environment in which difference is valued, equity is sought, and inclusiveness is practiced.

 It is a mission of the College to advance diversity as defined above.
 The College will continue to assess its progress in a timely manner in order to ensure that its diversity initiatives are effective.

-Diversity, Equity, and Inclusion (DEI) Council The Diversity, Equity, and Inclusion (DEI) Council oversees diversity and inclusion efforts on campus; this three-person council, comprised of Jamila Bookwala, Dean of the Faculty and Chair of the DEI Council, Karina Fuentes, Assistant Director of Intercultural Development, and Alma Scott-Buczak, Associate Vice President for Human Resources, coordinates is responsible for generating campus-wide initiatives and programming related to diversity, equity, and inclusion for faculty, students, and staff.
-The DEI Council plays a role in navigating campus concerns related to these areas, bringing together appropriate committees and offices such as the Faculty Diversity Committee, CITLS, the Office of Intercultural Development, the Chaplain's Office, and the Equity, Transformation, and Accountability Board and other student organizations whose mission it is to build a more inclusive campus community.
-The DEI Council reports to President Alison Byerly.
-The DEI Council invites members of the campus community to reach out to council members if you wish to share ideas or wish to engage the Council with an ongoing initiative or a campus group's work.
-The Council can be reached by email here.
-Preferred First Name Policy To foster an environment that is inclusive and that encourages self-expression, Lafayette College has established a policy whereby any College community member may use a preferred first name.
-Inclusive Teaching The Center for the Integration of Teaching, Learning & Scholarship has several online resources on inclusive teaching to support equitable and welcoming classroom environments at Lafayette, and encourages all faculty to review them.
-The Center also facilitates the Inclusive Teaching & Excellence series that involves partnerships with multiple offices, programs and student groups.
-Creating Accessible Course Materials There are a variety of resources available on creating accessible course materials.
+Preferred First Name Policy

+To foster an environment that is inclusive and that encourages self-expression, Lafayette College has established a policy whereby any College community member may use a preferred first name.

+Inclusive Teaching

+The Center for the Integration of Teaching, Learning, & Scholarship has several online resources on inclusive teaching to support equitable and welcoming classroom environments at Lafayette, and encourages all faculty to review them.
+The Center also facilitates the Inclusive Teaching & Excellence programming.

+Creating Accessible Course Materials

+There are a variety of resources available on creating accessible course materials.
 Please see the following website contains ITS help information on creating accessible course content.
 Faculty can also receive additional support through ITS.

+Accommodations

-Accommodations Accessibility Services collaborates with students, faculty, and staff to create an environment that is equitable and inclusive to all students in the college community.
+Accessibility Services collaborates with students, faculty, and staff to create an environment that is equitable and inclusive to all students in the college community.
 Accessibility Services is the only designated office at the college where students can voluntarily disclose their disability (or disabilities), submit documentation, and request accommodations.
-Faculty are encouraged to work with Accessibility services on their student requests (see more information under Support for Students with Disabilities- Registering for Services).
-Office of Intercultural Development The Office of Intercultural Development (OID) advances Lafayette's commitment to diversity and inclusion through educational outreach, cultural programming, support and advocacy, and coalition building.
+Faculty are encouraged to work with Accessibility services on their student requests.

+Office of Intercultural Development

+The Office of Intercultural Development (OID) advances Lafayette's commitment to diversity and inclusion through educational outreach, cultural programming, support and advocacy, and coalition building.
 OID offers numerous opportunities for Lafayette students and employees to develop their multicultural competence and to commit to lifelong learning about our world and its diverse citizens.
 The Intercultural Development portfolio encompasses Gender and Sexuality Programs (GSP), International Student Advising, and Religious and Spiritual Life.
 GSP specifically helps the campus community increase understanding and appreciation of how gender and sexuality influences and frames daily lives and social interactions.

 Safe Zone Training: The GSP office offers the Lafayette Safe Zone Certification program that provides resources and foundational education on allyship for our LGBTQ+ community.
 If you are interested in certification, please visit our website.

+General Resources

+Central

-General Resources Central • Academic Calendar Online calendar listing of major academic events at Lafayette.
-Printable versions of future calendars can also be found here: https://registrar.lafayette.edu/additional-resources/academic-calendar-for-future-years/ • Calendar of Events Centralized calendar of campus events.
+• Academic Calendar

+Online calendar listing of major academic events at Lafayette.
+Printable versions of future calendars can also be found here: https://registrar.lafayette.edu/additional-resources/academic-calendar-for-future-years/

+Calendar of Events

+Centralized calendar of campus events.